slcs-jsc/airs/README.md

 ## Contact

-We are interested in sharing the AIRS code for research applications.
+We are interested in sharing the AIRS Code Collection for research applications.

 Please do not hesitate to contact us if you have any further questions: